Share-a-Day: behind the scenes

 In 2011, two Intergroup volunteers had an idea for a monthly workshop.
 That gathering of 40-50 New Yorkers is now an electronic meeting of over 1,000 people from all over the world.
 Each month we have 4 back-to-back speaker meetings with shares.

-Here’s a partial list of Share-a-Day volunteer jobs.
+Here are just a few of the Share-a-Day volunteer jobs at the workshop—and if Saturdays don’t work, we prepare throughout the month so there’s always something to do.
 If you’ve ever attended a Share-a-Day and said “Thank you SO much for making this happen,” we hope you’ll join us.

 • Reads the Shareaday script for the hour assigned and follows instructions within the script, which includes the need to mute/unmute and lower hands, choosing people in an order at their discretion.
 Please follow the script.